nfultz/AWR.Athena/README.md

 ## It doesn't work here!

 To be able to use this package, you need to have an [AWS account](https://aws.amazon.com/free).
-If you do not have one already, you can register for free at Amazon and do 20K free requests per month, although usage is currently $5 / terabyte scanned.
+If you do not have one already, you can register for free at Amazon although usage is currently $5 / terabyte scanned.

 Once you have an AWS account, make sure your default AWS Credentials are available via the [DefaultAWSCredentialsProviderChain ](http://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html).
 In short, you either provide a default credential profiles file at `~/.aws/credentials`, use the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables or if using `AWR.Athena` on AWS, you can also rely on the EC2 instance profile credentials